Make Every Week Children’s Book Week! It’s Never Too Late To Celebrate its 100 Year Anniversary!!

-Established in 1919, Children’s Book Week, administered by Every Child a Reader and the Children’s Book Council, it’s the longest running national literacy initiative in the country.
+Established in 1919, Children’s Book Week, administered by Every Child a Reader and The Children’s Book Council, is the longest running national literacy initiative in the country.
 It sparks events nationwide each year at schools, libraries, bookstores, and homes to nurture the connection of young readers and books.

 There’s a feast of reading awaiting a place at your young reader’s table.

-Here’s is a link to a list of 18 Classic Children’s Books from Around the World.
+Here’s a link to a list of 18 Classic Children’s Books from Around the World.

 Please start to dig in this week!